patrickfeeney03/protein_per_euro/README.md

 - [x] Fix permissions for modifying products lol
 - [x] Add popup to verify deleting something
 - [x] Fix back and edit buttons being underneath each other when using on mobile
-- [x] Dont crash when submitting empty form.
+- [x] Don't crash when submitting empty form.
 Now I will make some fields mandatory.
 - [x] Make sure that I'm using 100 grams for showing protein etc in table view
 - [x] Allow weight to be over 999 come on
-- [ ] Show prices in different currencies
 - [x] Recalculate protein per euro when updating
 - [x] Add the option to attach photos to each product.
 Photos from the front and back to show nutritional table etc
-- [ ] render smaller versions of the images or something.

 - [x] Sean fully broke the Index page and the show page for product 26.
 Fix it
-- [ ] Remove validation on form side.
+- [x] Remove validation on form side.
 Also, form currently doesnt allow to type 0 for carbs etc.
 - [x] Add something to indicate that the data is not backed up by a symbol.

+- [ ] Show prices in different currencies
+- [ ] Somehow make it easier to use in different countries, by either filtering by country etc.
+- [x] Remove GPS tagging from images